neondatabase/neon/README.md

 rustup users who want to build with another toolchain can use [`rustup override`](https://rust-lang.github.io/rustup/overrides.html#directory-overrides) command to set a specific toolchain for the project's directory.

 non-rustup users most probably are not getting the same toolchain automatically from the file, so are responsible to manually verify their toolchain matches the version in the file.
-Never rustc versions most probably will work fine, yet older ones might not be supported due to some new features used by the project or the crates.
+Newer rustc versions most probably will work fine, yet older ones might not be supported due to some new features used by the project or the crates.

 #### Building on Linux